tzeumer/folio-docs/content/de/docs/000 Info_ DE-Version/_index.md

 ### License and version[](http://localhost:1313/docs/000-info_-de-version/#lizenz-und-version)

 This translation is a [fork of the FOLIO doc repository](https://github.com/folio-org/docs).
 According to it: "This software is distributed under the terms of the Apache License, Version 2.0.
 See the file '[LICENSE](https://github.com/folio-org/docs/blob/main/LICENSE)' for more information."

+The copyright notice in the footer of the official documentation was changed on 2023-02-20 with the commit [Use CC-By 4.0 license and FOLIO project](https://github.com/folio-org/docs/commit/f51249ae7d0626ff2a3cdf201cdeb3407721a2ed).

 ### Sources[](http://localhost:1313/docs/000-info_-de-version/#quellen)